-Cosmetic Eyelid Surgery
+Cosmetic & Reconstructive Eyelid Surgery

-Entropion or Ectropion of the Lower Lids – are both caused by laxity of the aging lower lids.
+Entropion or Ectropion of the Lower Lids is both caused by the laxity of the aging lower lids.
 Entropion refers to the eyelid rolling in which causes the eyelashes to rub against the eye.
 Ectropion refers to the eyelid rolling out which causes tearing.
 Both are corrected by tightening the lower lid so it no longer rolls in or out.
 A lower lid blepharoplasty, which thins out the eyelid and removes excess fat, is often performed at the same time.
-If the lower lid ectropion is scared in the rolled out position, a free skin graft from the upper lid may be needed to return the lid to its proper position.
+If the lower lid ectropion is scared in the rolled out position, a free skin graft from the upper lid may be needed to return the lid to its proper position